bitmark-inc/docs/pages/essentials/cli/cli-payment.md

 # CLI payment

-Bitmark transaction fees for transfers and share-related transactions can be paid in either Bitcoin (BTC) or Litecoin (LTC) cryptocurrencies.
+Bitmark transaction fees can be paid in either Bitcoin (BTC) or Litecoin (LTC) cryptocurrencies.

 The process is as follows: